Simranj9622/telegram-otp-master-/README.md

 this tooade by using python 3

 for installation==
-just got to script directory and type command
+just got to script directory then extract the zip file and then use termux  and got to script directory and  type command

      ## for linux ##